How do I use Progenesis with Symphony?

 The task created during the initial setup allows you to import data into a Progenesis experiment.
 Because Symphony pipelines run without user interaction, you need to specify all the settings required for creating an experiment and importing data that you normally do in Progenesis, via a settings file.
 It’s an XML file with the following syntax:

-Project > Common > Polarity element: must be Positive.
+Project > Common > Polarity element: can be either Positive or Negative.
 Required.
 Specifies the ionisation polarity of the runs to be imported.

 Project > Common > DataType element: can be either Profiled or Centroided,